 - With no real mouth, they don’t bite or hang around your bar-b-q

 - Frass and leachate – is amazing fertilizer for your garden

 - They dispose of ALL your waste quicker than worms,

 - Even good for human and animal waste.

 - Maintenance is non-existent, unlike a worm farm or tumbler

 - Go on holidays and they look after themselves

-- When used in a Compot they will reduce your council waste by over 50% because you can feed them ALL your kitchen waste including meat, dairy, citrus, onions, oil, egg shells, fish, prawns, paper towels, absolutely anything bio-degradable.
+- When used in an eco-eze Compot they will reduce your council waste by over 50% because you can feed them ALL your kitchen waste including meat, dairy, citrus, onions, oil, egg shells, fish, prawns, paper towels, coffee, tea bags, absolutely anything bio-degradable.

 If you find them in your garden be grateful.
 They are awesome.
 Better than sliced bread and they love wet fermented sliced bread.
 Turn your smelly waste into sensational soil and a spectacular garden.